drakhart/ha-super-soco-custom/README.md

 *&ast; These entities include extra attributes with more details.*

 ## Known limitations
+- Only one vehicle can be seen by this integration (I'm not lucky enough to own two Super Socos, so I don't know how would that look in the API responses)
 - Vehicle diagnose can't be initiated from this integration, nor the resulting report be shown in HA (AFAIK the API doesn't provide any methods for these)
 - Vehicle model seen by this integration may not match the actual model (the same issue happens in the official app if your module has been replaced with another one intended for a different model)

 ## Roadmap
 - Increase test coverage
 - Add altitude and reverse geocoding cache
+- Allow speed threshold customization (this is used to filter out unwanted GPS noise when the vehicle is virtually still)
 - Allow update interval customization while the vehicle is powered on (instead of forcing a 10 seconds interval)
 - Allow powering the vehicle on and off remotely (just kidding, AFAIK it can't be done via API!)